 Heads of companies need to be more open with their workforce.
 This can be through more open conversations and regular check-ins with employees so they can hear issues firsthand.
 Being open to feedback and giving employees a safe space to talk about work can encourage people juggling multiple responsibilities to stay committed.

-If you are a manager or leader in your organization, you can implement clear communication between people and departments.
+If you are a manager or leader in your organisation, you can implement clear communication between people and departments.
 A great start can be through emails.
 Make it a company habit to clearly label when tasks are needed over email.
 Add in due dates or mark things as urgent in the subject line.
 This will give working parents an easier time classifying their projects and tasks.

 Start building up a healthy work culture